lidouf/gst/README.md

 # gst
-based on ziutek's `Go bindings for GStreamer` and make some fixes
+based on ziutek's [Go bindings for GStreamer](https://github.com/ziutek/gst) and make some fixes

 ### Go bindings for GStreamer at a very early stage of maturity.

-This package is based on [GLib bindings](https://github.com/ziutek/glib).
+This package is based on [GLib bindings](https://github.com/lidouf/glib)<it's also based on ziutek's glib binding and make some fixes>.
 It should be goinstalable.
 Try

-    $ go get github.com/ziutek/gst
+    $ go get github.com/lidouf/gst

 #### Documentation